 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-John Lewis Partnership plc, headquartered in Great Britain, has set ambitious climate commitments aimed at achieving net-zero greenhouse gas (GHG) emissions across its value chain by FY2050.
-Although specific carbon emissions data for the most recent year is not available, the company has established significant reduction targets.
-For the near term, John Lewis Partnership aims to reduce absolute Scope 1 and 2 GHG emissions by 60% by FY2030, using FY2020 as the baseline.
-Additionally, it plans to cut absolute Scope 3 emissions from purchased goods and services and the use of sold products by 42% within the same timeframe.
-The company also commits to reducing absolute Scope 1 and 3 emissions related to its FLAG (Forestry, Land Use, Agriculture, and Goods) by 30.3% by FY2030.
-In the long term, John Lewis Partnership has set a target to reduce absolute Scope 1 and 2 emissions by 90% by FY2035, and Scope 3 emissions by 90% by FY2050, again referencing FY2020 as the baseline.
-Furthermore, the company has pledged to achieve a 72% reduction in FLAG-related emissions by FY2035 and FY2050.
-John Lewis Partnership is also committed to no deforestation across its primary deforestation-linked commodities by FY2025, reinforcing its dedication to sustainable practices.
-These targets align with the science-based targets initiative (SBTi) and are consistent with the reductions necessary to limit global warming to 1.5°C.
+John Lewis Partnership plc, headquartered in Great Britain, has made significant commitments towards reducing its carbon emissions, aiming for net-zero greenhouse gas (GHG) emissions across its entire value chain by FY2050.
+Although specific emissions data for the most recent year is not available, the company has set ambitious near-term and long-term reduction targets.
+For the near term, John Lewis Partnership has committed to reducing absolute Scope 1 and 2 GHG emissions by 60% by FY2030, using FY2020 as the baseline.
+Additionally, it aims to cut absolute Scope 3 emissions—primarily from purchased goods and services and the use of sold products—by 42% within the same timeframe.
+The company also plans to achieve a 30.3% reduction in absolute Scope 1 and 3 emissions related to its FLAG (Forestry, Land Use, Agriculture, and Goods) by FY2030.
+In the long term, John Lewis Partnership targets a 90% reduction in absolute Scope 1 and 2 emissions by FY2035 and a similar 90% reduction in Scope 3 emissions by FY2050, again referencing FY2020 as the baseline year.
+Furthermore, the company has committed to reducing FLAG emissions by 72% by FY2035 and FY2050, respectively, and aims to eliminate deforestation linked to its primary commodities by FY2025.
+These commitments align with the Science Based Targets initiative (SBTi) and reflect the company's dedication to addressing climate change and promoting sustainability within the retail sector.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.